Menu

 Commercial ApplicationTypical Mounting HeightRecommended FixtureWhy This Works Best

-Big Box Retail / Warehouse Clubs18-35 ftBothLinear provides a cleaner appearance and broad uniformity; UFOs can be used in high ceilings or open zones where punch is needed
+Big Box Retail / Warehouse Clubs18-35 ftBothLinear provides a cleaner appearance and broad uniformity; UFOs can be used in high ceilings or open zones where more punch is needed

-Cash-and-Carry / Wholesale Stores18-30 ftLinearLinear high bays provide even lighting and improve customer visibility, while reducing glare across wide aisles
+Cash-and-Carry / Wholesale Stores18-30 ftLinearLinear high bays provide even lighting and improve customer visibility while reducing glare across wide aisles

 Industrial Applications